Brendonovich/prisma-client-rust/docs/02-setup.md

 }
 ```

+Next, run `cargo prisma generate` to generate the client that will be used in your Rust code.
+If you have `rustfmt` installed, the generated code will be formatted for easier exploration and debugging.

 ### Creating the Client

 First, make sure you are using the [Tokio](https://github.com/tokio-rs/tokio) async runtime.
 Other runtimes have not been tested, but since the [Prisma Engines](https://github.com/prisma/prisma-engines) use it there is likely no other option.